A bit of background on my family.

 Yes, we've fought and there have been times we didn't' even want to look at each other (on my part at least!).

 But you know what...when you agree at the beginning that divorce is not an option, things work themselves out!

-And now it's twenty years plus, we are back in Oklahoma, my husband is teaching, I'm a children's pastor, we have a grown children, grandchildren...oh the fun!
+And now it's thirty years plus, we are back in Oklahoma, my husband is teaching, I'm a children's pastor, we have a grown children, grandchildren...oh the fun!

 But that's our life, in a nutshell!